Eukon05/dilanbot/README.md

 - `lyrics [song title]` - shows lyrics for the specified song.
 If the song title is empty, it shows lyrics for what is currently playing
 - `8ball [question]` - asks the magic 8-ball the specified question
 - `reddit [subreddit]` - shows a random post from the specified subreddit
+- `prefix [yourprefix]` - changes the prefix of the bot to the one specified

 <h2>FAQ</h2>